axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 ![](images/compare-emp-gdp.png)
 [![](images/button-new.png)](https://trends.axibase.com/2a9d8451#fullscreen)

 *Fig 3.* Series of dramatically different orders of magnitude may be shown on the same visualization using an `axis` setting.
-See the [Configuration](#configuration) section of this article for detailed configuration information.

 Annual average percent change in both GDP and unemployment is the dominant line in the above visualization.
 Using the two-argument `avg()` function, a series may be averaged according to a user-specified time period.
 Because unemployment data is collected monthly, it has been averaged by month, quarter, half year, and year.
 Because GDP data is collected quarterly, it has been average by quarter, half year, and year.